Sadoun-Jr/Technician-App/README.md

 - added "hire me" and "like" to tech profile page
 - styled tech profile page
-- KNOWN BUG: hire me for any tech other than the first 1 throws null exc
+- KNOWN BUG: hire me for any tech other than the first 1 throws null exc (fixed)

 ## (  ) Creating and Styling the layouts